kantord/SeaGOAT/docs/server.md

   * `score` - Relevance score for this line.
 See `score` above.
   * `line` - The line number in the file where the result was found.
   * `lineText` - The actual text content of that line.
-  * `resultTypes` - An array indicating all types of result on this line
+  * `resultTypes` - An array indicating all types of result on this line:
-    * `"result"` Means that the line is directly relevant to the query
+    * `"result"` Means that the line is directly relevant to the query.
-    * `"context"` Means that the line was added as a context line
+    * `"context"` Means that the line was added as a context line.
     * `"bridge"` It is a type of context line that is added within a block rather than around it.
 It is used to merge code blocks when they are nearly touching.
 * `lineTypeCount` - An object containing a count of all line types within the code block.
 See `resultTypes` for more.
-* `score` - A score for the code block overall
+* `score` - A score for the code block overall.